Munich Summer Program Disclosures and FAQ

 Yes.
 If the program becomes oversubscribed, we will place applicants on a wait list in the order in which their application was received.
 It is usually the case that a few accepted students ultimately decide not to enroll and so free up additional spaces as the summer approaches.
 For wait-listed applicants, we will hold aside the application fee, and will not process it unless the applicant is admitted.

-Students whose native language is not English and who have not studied for at least two years at a university in which the principal language of instruction is English must demonstrate their competency in English by submitting proof of a computer-based TOEFL score of at least 250, a Cambridge CPE score of at least 60, or an IELTS score of at least 6.0.
+Students taking courses for academic credit and whose native language is not English, and who have not studied for at least two years at a university in which the principal language of instruction is English, must demonstrate their competency in English by submitting proof of a computer-based TOEFL score of at least 100, a Cambridge CPE score of at least 60, or an IELTS score of at least 6.0.

 - A statement of good standing from your current law school and a current transcript (if unavailable, you may provide an unofficial statement of grades)